-A sequence of tristis notes interrupted by abietinus/collybita notes can be heard here ►.
+A sequence of tristis notes interrupted by a four-note sequence of abietinus/collybita notes can be heard here ►.
 A sonogram of this phrase appears in Figure 5.

 This individual was decidedly 'grey' but appeared rather bleached and was also in moult.
 Thus, its appearance may not have been representative.
 However, it also showed pronounced olive on the rump and lower back, more so than might be expected even in 'fulvescens'.

-As some ‘mixed singers’ will sound very like mainstream tristis to the human ear (the more striking and varied tristis-style notes tend to ‘capture the ear’), there may well have been other ‘mixed singers’ in the UK not revealed by recordings and sonogram analysis.
+As some truly ‘mixed singers’ with songs consisting of predominantly tristis notes will sound very like mainstream tristis to the human ear (the more striking and varied tristis-style notes tend to ‘capture the ear’), there may well have been other ‘mixed singers’ in the UK not revealed by recordings and sonogram analysis.

 Intriguingly, the 'mixed singer' reappeared at Coton in April 2015.
 It was still a 'mixed singer' while it had expanded its repertoire of calls.
 Photos and further sound-recordings can be found in 'Casestudy 4').

 The following either found the enigmatic Chiffchaffs in the West Midlands region or provided original data on their anomalous vocalisations: Stuart Collins and Dave Hutton (Alrewas); John Harris (Hartshill); Dave Hutton (Coton); Steve Whitehouse and Andy Warr (Powick).
 Other relevant information, provided either directly or via Surfbirds, came from Steve Blain (Beds), Magnus Hellström (Öland, Sweden) and Mike Langman (Devon).